-Lower division language courses provide a solid foundation in basic language skills.
+Lower division language courses (GERM 1501, GERM 1502, GERM 1803, GERM 2311 and GERM 2312) provide a solid foundation in basic language skills.
 Our language classes are student-centered and foster communicative competence in German.
-Students not only learn the language but are also introduce to a wide array of topics relevant to the understanding of contemporary German life and culture.
-Video and audio materials as well as computer software supporting language learning are available at the Language Acquisition Center.
-During fall and spring semesters, free tutoring in German is offered by Learning Support Services.
+Students not only learn the language but are also introduced to a wide array of topics relevant to the understanding of contemporary German life and culture.
+Video and audio materials as well as computer software supporting language learning are available at the Language Commons.
+During fall and spring semesters, free tutoring in German is offered by the department.

 The Placement Exam required for students with prior German instruction is offered and administered by University Testing Services.
-Qualified students may attempt a departmental credit-by-exam test to receive credit for GERM 2331, 2332, 3333, and/or 3334.
-For more information on the departmental exam, please contact Dr. Glass.
+Qualified students may attempt a departmental credit-by-exam test to receive credit for GERM 2311, 2312, 3333 and/or 3334.
+For more information on the departmental exam, please contact Professor Glass.

-German offers core curriculum courses (taught in English) in the humanities and in performing arts on topics such as the Holocaust, Modernity, German Drama, and German Film.
-These courses may be applied toward the German Area Studies degree.
+German offers core curriculum courses (taught in English) on topics such as the Holocaust, modernity, German drama and German film.
+These courses may be applied toward the German area studies degree.